azdavis/azdavis.net/posts/en/limitations-opportunity.md

 However, `impl`s have effect regardless of where they are declared.
 So, if as in this example, the `impl Rect` to add the `area` method was inside the `outer` function, `area` would still be a method on all `Rect`s, whether they are used inside the scope of `outer` or not.

-This means that in Rust, changing the body of a function can affect items declared outside of the scope of the function.
+This means that in Rust, changing the body of a function, like `outer`, can affect items declared outside of the scope of the function, like `Rect`.

 ### (No) opportunity: Incremental re-typechecking